Ramya-P4/SQL-Query-Log/README.md

   last_login TIMESTAMP<br/>
   )

-**SERIAL** - typical for the primary key type as it logs unique integer entries automatically upon insertion
+**SERIAL** - typical for the primary key to create an auto-incrementing numeric column in database systems like PostgreSQ.
+**AUTO_INCREMENT** - typical for the primary key to create an auto-incrementing numeric column in database systems like  MySQL.
+**INDENTITY** - typical for the primary key to create an auto-incrementing numeric column in database systems like  MS SQL.

 # DELETE
 Removes rows from a table